 Last but not least, while this setup has proven to be effective for us, we’ve also learned its downsides.
 We’re happy to share them too.

 Unfortunately, we didn’t come up with any fancy name for this setup.
 If you have an idea, let us know via @voucherifyio.
-However, we randomly scattered some cheesy-yet-hopefully-accurate buzzwords all over the article to catch the attention of people who just scroll.

 Without further ado, we’re gonna build a marketplace that matches the hardware designers with the hardware manufacturer.
 It’s like tindie.com/biz but instead of being a recommendation board, it’s gonna oversee the transactions.
 Let’s call our platform Manufaktura (which is a Polish word for “craft production”)